Airdef/BeatData_Test/README.md

 - When the Colab notebook prompts you to upload a PDF, use the file upload feature in Colab to select and upload your PDF document from your local machine to the specified directory.

+1. Open the Files Sidebar: On the left side of your Colab notebook, click on the folder icon to open the "Files" sidebar.

+2. Navigate to the Directory: If you've already created the directory as shown above, navigate into this directory within the Files sidebar.

+3. Upload Files: Right-click within the Files sidebar (inside your specified directory) and select "Upload".
+Choose the PDF file from your local machine that you want to upload.

+4. Verify Upload: After the upload completes, you should see the file listed in the Files sidebar under your specified directory.

 ## Usage

 Please follow the instructions within the notebook to: